jesskelsall/astarus/astarus/people/ephaine-seren.md

 ### Two Truths and a Lie

-- She used to sleep in the sheep pens as a child. [truth]
+- They used to sleep in the sheep pens as a child. [truth]
-- She once attacked another student for implying that she got her family killed for her crimes. [truth]
+- They once attacked another student for implying that they got her family killed for their crimes. [truth]
-- She wilfully murdered an [Astornox](../civilisations/kingdom-of-astor/organisations/astornox.md) commander and his vanguard. [lie]
+- They wilfully murdered an [Astornox](../civilisations/kingdom-of-astor/organisations/astornox.md) commander and their vanguard. [lie]